 Hello to first (and second) time folks!

 Welcome to the Unitarian Universalist Fellowship!
 We’ve been in Fayetteville since the late 50’s, and have been a leading voice for liberal religion and social justice in this region ever since!
 The following information is about what to expect on a Sunday, and how to get to UUFF.

-To start here’s a quick schedule: 10AM Adult Religious Exploration and Meditation classes start and Nursery/childcare is open.
-11AM our Sunday service begins with children in RE class downstairs at 11:00, or just being in the service, depending on the program.
-Children’s RE Schedule for Summer 2018 is: June 10, June 17, July 1, July 8, July 22, July 29, August 12, August 26.
+To start here’s a quick schedule: 10AM Adult Religious Exploration and Meditation classes start, Children’s Religious Exploration starts, and Nursery/childcare is open.
+Our main service begins at 11AM..
 At 12PM we have coffee and conversation!

 Our downstairs Religious Exploration spaces are not as accessible as we wish, but there is a sidewalk/ramp to the downstairs (high on everyone’s list to fix!).
 Our Greeters can orient you to the Service and Religious Exploration opportunities for that Sunday, and give you a schedule of Adult and Children’s RE programming for future reference.
 They will probably ask that you fill out a newcomer information sheet so we can send you our newsletter, and they will help you with a name-tag.
 If you are shy about any of this, they will understand and let you enter as you need.
 UUFF is a certified “Welcoming Congregation,” which means we work to honor everyone’s humanity; their story, their origins, and their worth and dignity no matter ethnicity, sexuality, gender, abilities, or economic class.
 We try, and please, let us know your needs.

 What to Wear

 Wear whatever makes you comfortable, from nice casual to “Sunday best.”
 On any given Sunday you might see congregants wearing blue jeans and t-shirts; dresses; slacks with a polo or dress shirt with or without tie; or a suit.
 Don’t be surprised to see a child dressed in full princess regalia or super hero outfit.
 Business casual is always a safe bet.

 As a courtesy to those with allergies and asthma, please wear little or no fragrance.